 - Rent a bedroom

 Check websites such as roommates.com for opportunities to share a home.
-Depending on the landlord, you may be renting a sleeping room only, or you’ll be a member of the household, free to use the living room, kitchen, yard.
+Depending on the homeowner, you may get only a bedroom with a shared bathroom and no kitchen or “house” privileges.
+Or you might be treated as a full member of the household, free to use the living room, kitchen, yard, laundry facilities.
 Find out exactly what you’re getting for your money.

-Of course it’s best to have a safety net to protect you.
+Of course it’s best to have a safety net to protect you from a loss of your home from foreclosure or eviction.
 Some important steps to take now:

 One of the nicest things about living in Hawaii is the abundant sunshine.
-But I quickly discovered: the very sun that blesses the islands year round significantly increases the odds of developing skin cancer.
+But I quickly discovered: the very sun that blesses the islands with blissful warmth and light also increases your odds of developing skin cancer.
 Skin cancer is on the rise in all of the Hawaiian islands, according to Dr. Karen Yamamoto, a dermatologist in private practice in Honolulu.

 1. A base tan will protect your skin.

 “This is completely false, says Yamamoto.
-“Tanned skin is damaged skin, so if you’re lying out at the pool without protection, you’re just piling on additional damage.”
-And if your base tan was acquired from a tanning bed, you are significantly increasing your odds of developing skin cancer, because the UVA rays emitted from the beds are extremely powerful.
+“Tanned skin is damaged skin, period.
+So if you’re lying out at the swimming pool without protection, thinking you’re putting on some kind of skin glove, you’re kidding yourself.
+Later, you’ll just be piling on additional damage.”
+If your so-called base tan was acquired from a tanning bed, be worried.
+Each time you lay supine on those beds, you are significantly increasing your odds of developing skin cancer.
+Those UVA rays emitted from the beds are extremely powerful.